 (c) With respect to transactions matched on the NDS-OM module, since CCIL is the central counterparty to all deals, exposure of any counterparty for a trade is only to CCIL and not to the entity with whom a deal matches.
 Besides, details of all deals on NDS-OM are available to the counterparties as and when required by way of reports on NDS-OM itself.
 In view of the above, the need for counterparty confirmation of deals matched on NDS-OM does not arise.
-However, all government securities transactions, other than those matched on NDS-OM, will continue to be physically confirmed by the back offices of the counterparties, as hitherto.
+The deals in Government security transactions in OTC market that are mandated to be settled through CCIL by reporting on the NDS, are not required to be confirmed physically as OTC deals depend on electronic confirmation by the back offices of both the counterparties on NDS system like the NDS-OM deals.